shsra430/SQLChallenges/Case Study 2 - Pizza Runner/Solutions.md

 ````
 - To answer this business question, I have created a CTE with difference between order time and pick up times in minutes for every runner.
 - This CTE is then used in a subsequent query with AVG aggregation function on time difference, with GROUP BY on runner_id to analyse the records runner-wise.
-- *It looks like Runner 2 has the highest avg time difference between order time & pick up time, with runner 3 being the most efficient.*
+-
 ##### 3. Is there any relationship between the number of pizzas and how long the order takes to prepare?
 <img width="195" alt="image" src="https://user-images.githubusercontent.com/54994083/179538383-7b47a74b-8f3a-4ffa-856f-13181126af03.png">

+- *It looks like with the increase in the number of pizzas per order, the average difference between order time & pick up time also increases.*
 ##### :white_check_mark:Process
 ````sql
 with timeinfo as(